toksaitov/image-processing-project/Readme.md

 1. Create the `mt_brightness.c` file from `brightness.c`.

 3. Make the multithreaded version of the code with the help of PThreads.
-Use `mt_sepia.c` and all the given extra header files to help you to make the code multithreaded.
+Use `mt_sepia.c` and all the given extra header files to help you make the code multithreaded.

 4. Test the code on a machine with AVX512 support.